 Section 11.13.1.4 Should a subdivision plan not be required, site plan review shall be required.
 All roads, utilities, and other improvements required by the plan must be installed within two years, not including the time required to pursue or await the determination of an appeal as allowed under Massachusetts General Laws, Chapter 40A, Section 17, or the plan approval shall lapse.
-Any structures shown on the approved plan and actually built within two years, not including the time required to pursue or await the determination of an appeal as allowed under Massachusetts General Laws, Chapter 40A, Section 17, or the plan equired to pursue or await the determination of an appeal as allowed under Massachusetts General Laws, Chapter 40A, Section 17 shall be considered conforming structures.
+Any structures shown on the approved plan and actually built within two years, not including the time required to pursue or await the determination of an appeal as allowed under Massachusetts General Laws, Chapter 40A, Section 17 shall be considered conforming structures.
 The Board may extend any of the required times for cause.